 Pour tomato paste / stock mixture over pork and bring to a simmer.
 Stir in green beans.
 Simmer for 1 minute to let the flavors come together.
-Taste and add additional chili-garlic sauce if you'd like it to be more spicy.
+Taste and add some chili-garlic sauce if you'd like it to be spicier.

-If cauliflower rice was made ahead, warm in the microwave.
+If cauliflower rice was made ahead, warm in the microwave (reserve half if doubled.)